PixelogicDev/SimpleAlerts/README.md

 Subscriptions have become a large part of Twitch and are also a large part of SimpleAlerts!
 With subscriptions you have the ability to enable two filters, "Bump By Months" & "Bump By Tier".
 "Bump By Months" will push events to the top of its respective list when a resub month threshold has occured.
 "Bump By Tier" has the same concept.
 If an event with a specific tier level is hit or passed, the event will be bumped to the top of its respective list.

+### Testing

+You don't have to be streaming in order to see SimpleAlerts in action.
+To see how SimpleAlerts works before using it, follow these steps:

+1. Head over to https://www.simplealerts.stream and connect with Streamlabs

+2. Create a new event list and turn on all events by clicking the symbols at the top right of the list to toggle them on

+3. Open another browser window and login to https://streamlabs.co,

+4. Navigate to the widgets section and click on "Alert Box"

+5. You should now see "Test" events that you can trigger.

 ### Contributing

 SimpleAlerts is an open source application that is looking for contributions!
 If you are interested in contributing and/or found a bug, please see below to get started with contributing.